moov-io/watchman/docs/ingest.md

 GET /v2/search?source=fincen-person&type=person&name=John+Doe&minMatch=0.80
 ```

-Only the first 1,000 rows of that ingested source are candidates.
-There is no name-token index on ingest-only lists.
+All ingested rows of that source are in the search index.
+Cross-script embeddings still apply to downloaded lists; ingested files score with the same Jaro–Winkler / identifier matcher.

 ### Exporting Ingested Data